OmarElayat/32-bit_RISC-V_pipelined_core/README.md

 For each file, the result was recorded and compared with RARS RISCV simulator, and Venus RISCV simulator.

 *NOTE: the complete RISC-V test programs, their respective binary representation and the resulting waveforms are all included in the testing folder*
-## What Works
+## Conclusion

-All RISC-VI 40 instructions and Integer Multiplication and division instructions (8 Instructions).
+All RISC-VI 40 instructions and Integer Multiplication and division instructions (8 Instructions) are behaving as expected.

 ***For more information about the implementation, testing, verification, and assumptions, please check the attached documentation "Report.pdf" file***